EU Energy Prices — The World's Most Expensive Major Economy for Industrial Power

 EU Industrial Electricity Prices — €0.16/kWh vs $0.07 USA, Competitiveness Crisis

-Several EU member states have implemented industrial electricity relief measures to mitigate competitiveness damage.
-Germany has provided grid fee exemptions for energy-intensive industries under the Stromspeichergesetz and partial EEG levy exemptions.
+Several EU member states have implemented industrial electricity relief measures.
+Germany has provided grid fee exemptions for energy-intensive industries.
 France has provided preferential ARENH nuclear electricity to industrial consumers at €42/MWh — well below market rates.
 Spain and Portugal invoked the "Iberian exception" in 2022, temporarily capping gas prices used in electricity generation to limit wholesale price spikes.
 These national measures have been somewhat effective but create a fragmented internal market.
-The European Commission has been developing a framework for EU-wide industrial electricity tariff relief, recognising that ad-hoc national measures are incompatible with the single market.
-The relationship between energy costs and industrial output is directly relevant to the challenges facing the global chemical industry, where Europe has seen significant capacity rationalisation driven by energy cost disadvantages.
+The European Commission has been developing a framework for EU-wide industrial electricity tariff relief.

 EU vs USA vs China — Industrial Electricity Price Comparison (€/kWh)